odedstein/sgi-introduction-course/402_debugging_puzzle_2/README.md

 Food for thought: if you come up with a solution (2), do you think your solution always works in general?
 Why or why not?
 Writing robust geometric routines like this which provably _always_ work in _all_ cases is actually very, very, hard!

+Tips:
+- Try visualizing the loaded mesh
+- Once you find one problem, follow it backwards to understand its source
+- If you see any error messages, follow-up on them

 [exercise](exercise)